apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

-Marking a protocol with a global actor attribute implies global actor isolation
+Marking a protocol with a global actor attribute will infer isolation
-on all protocol requirements and extension methods.
-The global actor is also
+for the entire scope of the conformance.
+This can apply to a conforming type as a whole if the protocol conformance is
-inferred on conforming types when the conformance is not declared in an
+not declared in an extension.
-extension.

 Per-requirement isolation has a narrower impact on actor isolation inference,
-because inference only applies to the implementation of that requirement.
-It
+because it only applies to the implementation of that specific requirement.
-does not impact the inferred isolation of protocol extensions or other methods
+It does not impact the inferred isolation of protocol extensions or other
-on the conforming type.
-This approach should be favored if it makes sense to
+methods on the conforming type.
+This approach should be favored if it makes sense to have conforming types
-have conforming types that aren't necessarily also tied to the same global actor.
+that aren't necessarily also tied to the same global actor.

 Either way, changing the isolation of a protocol can affect the isolation of
 conforming types and it can impose restrictions on generic code using the
+protocol.

-protocol in a generic requirement.
-You can stage in diagnostics caused by
+You can stage in diagnostics caused by adding global actor isolation on a
-adding global actor isolation on a protocol using `@preconcurrency`:
+protocol using `@preconcurrency`.
+This will preserve source compatibility with clients that have not yet
+begun adopting concurrency.

 ```swift
 @preconcurrency @MainActor